vincentvdschaft/off-grid-ultrasound/README.md

 ```

 ### Using pip
 If you are not using uv, you can install the dependencies with pip.
-First, create a virtual environment:
+First, create a virtual environment and activate it.
+Then install the dependencies from the `requirements.txt` file.
 ```bash
 python3 -m venv .myvenv
 source .myvenv/bin/activate
 pip install --upgrade pip
 pip install -r requirements.txt
 ```

 ## Running in docker
 ### Building the docker image